 1. Iron your fabric before starting then measure out and cut your fabric.

 2. Fold the fabric in half, lengthways with the right side facing in and pin it.

-4. Turn your piece inside out so it’s the right way around.
+4. Turn your piece inside out so the fabric is the right way around.

-5. Take the two ends and pin them together, right sides facing in.
+5. Fold your piece in half and take the two ends and pin them together, right sides facing in.